 Soon enough you'll get to see the river deep below, and the views down are impressive.
 Once you're on the cliffs, you'll find there are plenty of holds, and in addition lots of pegs for additional support.
 And steel cables secure the route all the way.
 Eventually you'll come to the crux of the route, a short section of grade C. Mostly it's easier though, which makes the route suitable for novices with a head for heights, provided someone comes along to instruct the proper use of the equipment.
 The same cables and pegs make route finding a no brainer.

 At the edge of the cliffs, you reach the massive waterfall, and with it the most exhilarating part of the route: you have to walk over a wobbly steel cable hanging right above the waterfall, with just another steel cable higher up to clip in and to hold on to.
 It's easy enough, but the drop is impressive, and the spray of the water and the thundering sound of the falls makes for a great experience.
 But if you don't trust yourself to do this, there is an escape route (grade A) that continues up along the falls to a regular bridge, just a few minutes higher.

 In fact, after completing the route, I went back down this escape route to cross the falls once again!

 I don't know the cost though, I came by bus.

-When to ClimbBest on a hot summer day, but possible all year round as long as there isn't too much snow.
+When to ClimbBest on a hot summer day, but possible as long as it's dry and there isn't too much snow.